 During the summer, London Zoo offers the opportunity to learn all about fauna in the most excellent Friday night plan: Zoo Nights!
 And yes, you guessed it, it’s ADULTS ONLY (sorry kids).
 Get ready to explore the secrets behind the zoo’s doors after hours, with loads of entertainment, delicious food and of course, wildlife without the horde of children and crowds of school trips!

 I haven’t told you all about Zoo Nights yet.
 Every Friday night in June and July, London Zoo becomes almost unrecognisable.
 From 6pm to 10pm, pretty carnival lights, music, stilt walkers and acrobats dressed as animals fill the Barclay Court, where the main square and carousel are.
 Apart from the obvious animal exhibitions, an array of activities are also open to the public.
-Get ready for a Transformation Centre with animal face painting, Wild Yoga where you can learn about animal named poses, Stand Up Comedy and even a Superhero Trail where you can discover the unique skills of your favourite animals (and even meet them!) and stand up comedy!
+Get ready for a Transformation Centre with animal face painting, talks where you can discover the unique skills of your favourite animals (and even meet them!) and stand up comedy!

 A variety of Themed Animal Live Talks and Pop-Ups are also available throughout the evening: Curious Coatis, Prickly Porcupines, Giraffes Supper Time…Want to learn what happens between the sheets of the animal kingdom?
 Then make sure you join the Birds and the Bees tour.
 And if you want to test your knowledge and expertise in wildlife, take part of the Zooniversity Challenge.